Helping millions of people navigate the world of technology.

 Run Command Prompt as an administrator

-Step 3: Now, type this command below and press the Enter key on your keyboard to execute the command.
+Step 2: Type the below-mentioned command and press the Enter key on your keyboard to execute the command.

 sfc /scannow